Mother’s Day Gift Ideas

 1. Irish Made Beauty Products

 Made in Ireland with natural ingredients and no nasties, that make your skin feel and smell great.
 What’s not to love!
-Check out these fabulous Irish brands:

 2. Beautiful Fresh Flowers

-I was recently gifted a deluxe bouquet of Bloom Magic’s Parc Floral de Paris hatbox and they were absolutely gorgeous, and lasted weeks.
-In fact I recently dismantled the bouquet and currently have three carnations in one vase and three pink roses in another.
-I also dried the fresh smelling eucalyptus that came in the bouquet and have them displayed in their own little bouquet.
-Keep an eye on my Instagram for the proof!
-In the meantime check out Bloom Magic here:
+The gifted deluxe bouquet pictured above were Bloom Magic’s ‘Parc Floral de Paris Hatbox’.
+They were absolutely gorgeous, and lasted weeks.
+In fact as they began to wither I dismantled the bouquet – keeping the carnations in one vase and roses in another – spreading their cheer throughout our home.
+I also dried the fresh smelling eucalyptus that came in the bouquet and displayed them in their own little bouquet.

 3. Irish Designed & Made Jewellery

 Okay, I know what you’re thinking!
 Beauty products, flowers, and jewellery – a little bit of a Mother’s Day cliché perhaps?
 NOT AT ALL.
 Not when it’s done right!

 4. Afternoon Tea

 Fancy sandwiches with their crusts cut off, sweet delights, scones with clotted cream and jam.
 Washed down with copious amounts of tea, coffee or booze.
 There’s a reason Afternoon Tea is a thing.
 Personally I love it.
 And I’m always happy to partake, locally, nationally or internationally!

 5. Beauty Treatment aka ‘A good ol’ Pamper’

 Us mums work hard, always.
 So a pamper that has been paid for us will never go out of style.
-If you’re not sure what type of pamper your mum would like, or even be confident with, then opt for a hand treatment.
+If you’re not sure what type of pamper the mum in your life would like, or even be confident with, then opt for a hand treatment.
 A good package will include a massage, nail treatment, file and polish.
-Ask around for tips on where to go but if you are considering Dublin – I recommend Skinful Affairs on Exchequer St in Dublin 2.
-This place is all about “Conscientious Cosmetics and Treatments” and you can check them out here:

-7. Irish Art & Design
+6. Irish Art & Design